Praccen/Praccen.github.io/index.md

 ![alt-text](./K2A/Assets/Textures/Characters/Johan/Johan_K2A.png "Johan K2A") The game can be played [here!](./K2A "K2A Game")
 <br/>
 ## Scuffed Newton
 Scuffed Newton is the start of my own physics engine.
 It is a continuation of the physics engine I made for SPLASH.
-Scuffed Newton is compiled as a DLL for easy usage.
-Support functions are implemented to allow explicit linking.
+Scuffed Newton is compiled as a DLL for easy usage and contains support functions to allow explicit linking.
 So far Scuffed Newton is mostly a component-based collision engine that uses Separating Axis Theorem to find collisions (including continuous collisions) and provides a very simple collision response.
 However, most of the detection part is there (like collision manifolds, etc) to start implementing everything needed for dynamic rigid-body collisions.

 The repo is available [here!](https://github.com/Praccen/ScuffedNewton "Scuffed Newton repo")
 <br/>